RD211/RowMate/tutorial.md

 ## Step 2: We will now create a certificate

-We will call the add certificate endpoint from admin controller.
+We will call the add certificate endpoint from the admin controller.

 ![image](images/image5.png)